-- Exchange Information: Get the names, numbers, addresses, drivers’ license numbers, license plate numbers, and basic insurance information from all drivers involved.
+- Exchange Information: Get the names, numbers, addresses, drivers’ license numbers, license plate numbers, and basic insurance companies information from all drivers involved.
 If there are passengers, also obtain their names, numbers, and addresses.
 In talking to other drivers, try to be cordial and cooperative.

 - Call your insurance company: Call your insurance company and describe the accident to them.
 You may also want to get copies of the police report and witness statements.

 - Call an Attorney: Your next call needs to be to a qualified motorcycle accident attorney.
-Even if you think that the accident was minor, you never know what repercussions could pop up, and you need to be certain that you are protected.
+Even if you think that the accident and its personal injury was minor, you never know what repercussions could pop up, and you need to be certain that you are protected.
 In addition, you will need an attorney on hand, even if the insurance company looks as though it will pay for your damages.
 Remember, insurance companies are looking to pay the least possible amount, and they do not have your best interests in mind, they care about their interest first.
 An attorney is going to help ensure that your rights and interests are well protected in the whole case.